diegomurciamart/DaReC/code/README_code.md

-The folder PROMISE contains the python notebooks and .py files with which the operation and performance of the dataset PROMISE has been tested.
+The folder PROMISE contains the .py files with which the operation and performance of the dataset PROMISE has been tested.

 - *promise-test-stratified.ipynb* tests the training of the models when PROMISE dataset is stratified in 10 folds.
 - *promise-test-by-docs.ipynb* tests the training of the models when PROMISE dataset is divided by documents.

-The folder ReWoRC contains the python notebooks and .py files with which the operation and performance of the dataset ReWoRC has been tested.
+The folder ReWoRC contains the .py files with which the operation and performance of the dataset ReWoRC has been tested.

 - *rework-test-stratified.ipynb* tests the training of the models when ReWoRC dataset is stratified in 10 folds.
 - *rework-test-by-docs.ipynb* tests the training of the models when ReWoRC dataset is divided by documents.